 Effective prevention measures include; the teaching of survival swimming, resuscitation skills, supervision (of children and adults alike), removing or covering water hazards, targeted prevention strategies, improved community infrastructure (water supply, bridges, levees etc.) and public awareness.
 In addition, countries should establish effective policies and legislation.
 Setting and enforcing safe boating, shipping and ferry regulations are an important part of improving safety on the water and preventing drowning.
 Building resilience to flooding and managing flood risks through better disaster preparedness planning, land use planning, and early warning systems can prevent drowning during flood disasters.

-Developing a national water safety strategy can raise awareness of safety around water, build consensus around solutions, provide strategic direction and allow for monitoring and evaluation of efforts.
-Lastly, low-mid income nations need to take steps to improve data collection on drowning mortality and morbidity.
+National strategies for water safety are crucial.
+They provide water safety awareness amongst populations as well as a means of keeping track of efforts and fosters solution thinking.
+Smaller nations with lower income brackets need to take steps to improve data collection on drowning mortality and morbidity.
 Drowning is preventable when people are equipped with knowledge.
 In the swimming world, we’d like to see swimming education and drowning prevention made more accessible to people around the world.

 What Can I Do?